spotlightpa/poor-richard/content/newsletters/talkofthetown/_index.md

 image-size = "letterbox"
-title = "Sign up for Talk of the Town" description = "Top news and notes every Thursday for North-Central PA." blurb = "Top news and notes every Thursday for North-Central PA." linktitle = "Talk of the Town" weight = 1 modal-exclude = true layout = "newsletters-archive"
+title = "Sign up for Talk of the Town" description = "Top news and notes every Thursday for North-Central PA." blurb = "Every Thursday, you’ll get top news and notes for North-Central PA by Spotlight PA’s State College regional bureau." linktitle = "Talk of the Town" modal-exclude = true layout = "newsletters-archive"